* * *

 Because there are so many mutations of chain letters, especially the meme and "friendship" "love" and "luck" variety, not all of them are covered on each hoax-busting site.

-No one can deny that recipes, even coming from chain letters are great.
-So with that said, let's have our recipes and break the chain letters at the same time.
+No one can deny that recipes, even coming from chain letters can sound good.
+So with that said, let's have our recipes and break chain letters at the same time.
 Recipes From Chain Letters

 Anti Chain Letters